LSU's Reese on White House flap: 'We'll go to the Obamas'

 Reese on Monday called Jill Biden's suggestion "a joke."

-Joe Biden invited LSU and men's champion Connecticut to the White House on Tuesday without mentioning Iowa.
+Joe Biden invited LSU and men's champion Connecticut to the White House on Tuesday with no mention of Iowa.
 Vanessa Valdivia, a spokesperson for Jill Biden, said the first lady had meant no disrespect to LSU and that her comments were intended to applaud the historic game and all women athletes.

 "I'm not gonna lie to you, I don't accept the apology because of, you said what you said.
 I said what I said.
 And like, you can't go back on certain things that you say," Reese told podcast hosts Brandon Marshall and Ashley Nicole Moss.